sandwi/curated-lists/microservices/microservices-notes/microservices-and-ddd.md

 While Bounded Context decouples domain logic, microservice decouples the technical decisions, performance, scalability, availability, robustness, security and so on.
 Since a Bounded Context has well-defined responsibility and explicit interface, it requires coordination and synchronization between teams.

 Bounded contexts contain clusters of different data entities and processes that can control a significant area of functionality such as order fulfilment or inventory in an online ecommerce store.
 Depending on the domain, they can actually be quite large.
 Hence another approach to defining microservice boundary and right sizing a microservices is needed in these domains.
-A more finely grained DDD unit is the aggregate which describes a cluster of objects and behaviors that can be treated as a single unit.
+A more finely grained DDD unit is the **Aggregate** which describes a cluster of objects and behaviors that can be treated as a single unit.
 An aggregate is regarded as the basic unit of data transfer – a classic example is an order that contains a bunch of line items.

-Aggregates [2][4] have following properties:
+**Aggregates** [2][4] have following properties:
 * An Aggregate is a cluster of Entities and Value objects i.e. an Object Graph.
 * Each aggregate is treated as one single unit.
 * Aggregate boundary is transactional boundary i.e. Entities in an Aggregate are updated in one transaction.